-2012 2011
+2013 2012

 HK\$'000 HK\$'000

+Character to the Car 11 221 11.020

-Short-term benefits 11,820 11,657
+Short-term benefits 11,221 11,820

-Post employment benefits 120 120
+Post employment benefits 145 120

-11,940 11,777
+11,366 11,940

 30. RETIREMENT BENEFIT PLANS

 The Group operates a Mandatory Provident Fund Scheme ("MPF Scheme") for all employees in Hong Kong.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of an independent trustee.
 Under the rules of the MPF Scheme, the employer and its employees are each required to make contributions to the scheme at rates specified in the rules.
 The only obligation of the Group with respect of the MPF Scheme is to make the required contributions under the scheme.